UK's CMA voices serious concerns over Hutchison-Telefonica deal

-(Reuters) - UK’s Competition and Markets Authority (CMA) has expressed serious concerns about the proposed merger between Hutchison 3G UK and Telefonica UK and called for the European Commission to prevent “long-term damage” to the UK mobile telecoms market.
+April 11 (Reuters) - UK’s Competition and Markets Authority (CMA) has expressed serious concerns about the proposed merger between Hutchison 3G UK and Telefonica UK and sought the European Commission to prevent “long-term damage” to the UK mobile telecoms market.

 The proposed merger is likely to lead to increased prices and/or a reduction in the quality offered to UK consumers, CMA Chief Executive Alex Chisholm told the European Commission's Competition Commissioner Margrethe Vestager. (bit.ly/1SYPxji)